*New Update 7/23/2018: I published a blog post about how to fix the instagram shadow ban. My account is not banned any more.

 I was so frustrated that I simply left things where they were.
 I was afraid that at some point this could affect my food blog account, where I have already a following.
 After about two or three weeks, I obviously couldn’t let go, and tried again logging into my new account and posting a picture: It worked!
 I was surprised since I didn’t do anything, really.

 Jumping to the presence: I’ve never had any issues again with being shadow banned until a few days ago.
 I noticed that a lot less people liked one of my pictures on my food blog account @lilvienna, where I’ve never had any issues with the shadow ban so far.
 The next day, I posted another picture, and it was even worse.
 The only few likes I got came from existing followers.
 I checked if I was being shadow banned – and I was (find out how to do that above).
-I tried posting a pic from my person account as well: Same thing here.
+I tried posting a pic from my personal account as well: Same thing here.
 Shadow banned!
 What’s strange is, that sometimes pictures show up under the hashtags hours later, as in my case 12 hours late.
 This is just a curious detail on the side since hardly anybody likes or comments pictures that are this old.
 So what to do now?

 What to do when being shadow banned?

-- Report the problem to Instagram
+- Report the problem to Instagram (most likely: nobody will respond)

 - Don’t use broken or forbidden hashtags